ConzZah/gh-cli-autoinstall/README.md

 # gh-cli-autoinstall
- script to automatically install gh-cli on linux ( tested on debian &amp; alpine linux )
+script to automatically install / compile gh-cli on linux

+tested on:

+- Debian
+- Alpine